 The origin of the festival is as fascinating as it is mysterious.
 Legend has it that the event was started to cheer-up a local leader whose wife left him for another man.
 Over centuries, Pasola festival Sumba has turned into a much more meaningful occasion where locals not only thank their ancestors for a bountiful harvest but also pray for a good year ahead.
 At the very heart of the revelry that surrounds Pasola is the nyale.
 When the time comes, shamans from the village visit the seaside at sunrise in search of a multicoloured sea worm.
 It’s arrival once a year is considered a good omen and a sign that rice plantation can begin.

 Pasola literally means “game of spear” in the local language and it demands blood.

-What follows is an age-old custom that is eclectic, eccentric, and engaging, seizing various emotional characteristics of human nature.
+What follows is an age-old custom that is eclectic, eccentric, and engaging.
 The popularity of the festival, both locally and internationally, is evident from the large crowds that encircle the many locations where the events take place.
 Often held at the same time, maximum attendance is usually found around the main field.
-The pre-game ceremony includes players marching in a parade and it is a great opportunity for spectators to admire the subtle nuances of the festival before the primary action commences.
+The pre-game ceremony includes players marching in a parade and it’s a great opportunity for spectators to admire the subtle nuances of the festival before the mighty main action.